-8.1 The academy uses best practice and has adopted robust recruitment procedures as outlined in Keeping Children Safe in Education (June 2023) to deter and prevent people who are not suitable to work with children from applying, securing employment or volunteering opportunities in the academy.
-We apply all appropriate measures for our

-- 8.2 Those involved with the recruitment and employment of our staff have received appropriate safer recruitment training and at least one person who conducts an interview has completed safer recruitment training. - 8.3 Safer practice in recruitment means thinking about and including issues to do with child protection and safeguarding children at every stage of the process from advertising, job descriptions/person specifications, application forms, shortlisting, employment history and references, selection and pre-appointment vetting checks. - 8.4 Everyone who works in the academy, including volunteers and school governors will have appropriate Disclosure and Barring (DBS) and teacher status, teacher and teacher prohibition checks or where appropriate GTCE sanctions and restrictions.
+- 8.1 The academy uses best practice and has adopted robust recruitment procedures as outlined in Keeping Children Safe in Education (June 2024) to deter and prevent people who are not suitable to work with children from applying, securing employment or volunteering opportunities in the academy.
+We apply all appropriate measures for our staff, including volunteers, agency and third-party staff (supply staff) trainees/student teachers, governors/trustees, and contractors.
+This forms a vital part of the whole academy approach to safeguarding and is an essential part of creating a safe environment for our learners. - 8.2 Those involved with the recruitment and employment of our staff have received appropriate safer recruitment training and at least one person who conducts an interview has completed safer recruitment training. - 8.3 Safer practice in recruitment means thinking about and including issues to do with child protection and safeguarding children at every stage of the process from advertising, job descriptions/person specifications, application forms, shortlisting, employment history and references, selection and pre-appointment vetting checks. - 8.4 Everyone who works in the academy, including volunteers and school governors will have appropriate Disclosure and Barring (DBS) and teacher status, teacher and teacher prohibition checks or where appropriate GTCE sanctions and restrictions.
 Governors/trustees/proprietors will also require section 128 checks.
-We ensure that appropriate checks are carried out to ensure that individuals employed to work with children aged 5 and under or in wraparound care for children up to aged 8 e.g. breakfast clubs and after school care, or are directly concerned with the management of such provisions, are not disqualified under Childcare Disqualification Regulations 2018, see Statutory Guidance Disqualification under the Childcare Act 2006). - 8.5 Other checks that may be necessary for staff, volunteers, and others: - Individuals who have lived or worked outside the UK will undergo the same checks as all other staff in the academy and further checks deemed appropriate to ensure suitability - Agency and third-party staff (supply staff) the academy will obtain written notification from any agency or third party organisation provider that they have carried out checks on an individual who will be working at the academy that we would otherwise perform. - Contractors where the academy uses contactors to provide services the contact will set out their safeguarding requirements. - Trainee/ student teachers applicants salaried by the academy will undergo all necessary checks by the academy.
+We ensure that appropriate checks are carried out to ensure that individuals employed to work with children aged 5 and under or in wraparound care for children up to aged 8 e.g. breakfast clubs and after school care, or are directly concerned with the management of such provisions, are not disqualified under Childcare Disqualification Regulations 2018, see Statutory Guidance Disqualification under the Childcare Act 2006).

+- 8.5 Other checks that may be necessary for staff, volunteers, and others: - Individuals who have lived or worked outside the UK will undergo the same checks as all other staff in the academy and further checks deemed appropriate to ensure suitability - Agency and third-party staff (supply staff) the academy will obtain written notification from any agency or third party organisation provider that they have carried out checks on an individual who will be working at the academy that we would otherwise perform. - Contractors where the academy uses contactors to provide services the contact will set out their safeguarding requirements. - Trainee/ student teachers applicants salaried by the academy will undergo all necessary checks by the academy.
 The initial teacher training provider will carry out necessary checks on fee funded trainee teachers and will provide written confirmation that these have been carried out and judged suitable to work with children. - Volunteers the academy will ensure volunteers are appropriately supervised as outlined in statutory guidance on supervising the activities of workers and volunteers with children.
 In addition, risk assessments will be undertaken, and professional judgment/ experience used when deciding whether to obtain an enhanced DBS certificate for any volunteer not engaged in regulated activity.
-The details of the risk assessment will be recorded.

-8.6 The academy maintains a single central record of pre-appointment checks consistent with Keeping Children Safe in Education (June 2023).
+The details of the risk assessment will be recorded. - 8.6 The academy maintains a single central record of pre-appointment checks consistent with Keeping Children Safe in Education (June 2024).